Building a sales or marketing funnel from scratch can feel overwhelming.

 We discussed it earlier that funnel hacking is about learning and adapting – not copying.

-Taking direct elements like headlines, content, or images from your competitors doesn’t just harm your credibility – it makes you blend in.
+Taking direct elements like headlines, content, or images from your competitors doesnโt just harm your credibility – it makes you blend in.
+Although, A better approach is to use AI image generation to create unique visuals that reflect your brand and set you apart.

 Instead: